-AdaptiveBackgrounds.js requires jQuery library to work.
-Although it’s built on top of RGBaster, you don’t need to include it anymore.
-You can get the plugin file from its GitHub page.
+AdaptiveBackgrounds.js relies on the jQuery library.
+Although it’s an extension of RGBaster, there’s no need to include that separately.
+You can download the plugin file from its GitHub repository.

 <div class='wrapper'> <img id="img" src="images/double-arch.jpg" data-adaptive-background='1'> </div>

-body, then all of the body will be applied with the dominant color.
+body tag, the entire body will adopt the dominant color.